-The following table sets forth certain information regarding persons known to the Company, other than members of management who are presented in the separate table below, to beneficially own more than five percent of a class of the Company's outstanding voting securities as of the close of business on March 23, 2023.
+The following table sets forth certain information regarding persons known to the Company, other than members of management who are presented in the separate table below, to beneficially own more than five percent of a class of the Company's outstanding voting securities as of the close of business on March 21, 2024.
 Unless otherwise indicated, each such person has sole voting power and sole dispositive power over the shares indicated below.

 Amount and Nature

-Title of Of Beneficial Percent Of

-Name and Address of Beneficial Owner Class Ownership Class (1)
+Name and Address of Beneficial Owner Title of Class Of Beneficial Ownership Percent Of Class (1)

-Newport Trust Company Class A 5,164,497 (2) 39.69 %
+Newport Trust Company, LLC Class A 5,002,223 (2) 40.86 %

-815 Connecticut Avenue, NW, Suite 510
+1627 Eye Street, NW, Suite 950

 Washington, DC 20006

-Dimensional Fund Advisors LP Class A 963,910 (3) 7.41 %

-6300 Bee Cave Road, Building One

-Austin, TX 78746

 W.D.
-Company, Inc. (4) Class A 41,496 0.32 %
+Company, Inc. (3) Class A 41,496 0.34 %

 1600 Cantrell Road Class B 3,985,776 99.99 %

 Little Rock, AR 72201

-(1) At March 23, 2023, there were a total of 13,013,694 shares of the Company's Class A Common Stock and 3,986,233 shares of the Company's Class B Common Stock outstanding.
+(1) At March 21, 2024, there were a total of 12,243,845 shares of the Company's Class A Common Stock and 3,986,233 shares of the Company's Class B Common Stock outstanding.

-- (2) Based on information contained in Schedule 13G/A filed February 10, 2023 with the Securities and Exchange Commission, Newport Trust Company is the beneficial owner of these shares in its capacity as Trustee of the 401(k) Plan.
-Newport Trust Company has no voting power and only shared dispositive power over these shares. - (3) Based on information contained in Schedule 13G/A filed February 10, 2023 with the Securities and Exchange Commission, Dimensional Fund Advisors LP has sole voting power over 951,548 shares, sole dispositive power over 963,910 shares and no shared voting or dispositive power with respect to any shares. - (4) William Dillard, II, Chairman and Chief Executive Officer of the Company, Alex Dillard, President of the Company, and Mike Dillard, Executive Vice President of the Company, are officers and directors of W.D.
+- (2) Based on information contained in Schedule 13G/A filed February 5, 2024 with the SEC, Newport Trust Company, LLC is the beneficial owner of these shares in its capacity as Trustee of the 401(k) Plan.
+Newport Trust Company, LLC has no voting power and only shared dispositive power over these shares. - (3) William Dillard, II, Chairman and Chief Executive Officer of the Company, Alex Dillard, President of the Company, and Mike Dillard, Executive Vice President of the Company, are officers and directors of W.D.
 Company, Inc. and own 27.4%, 27.9% and 26.3%, respectively, of the outstanding voting stock of W.D.
 Company, Inc. William Dillard, II, Alex Dillard and Mike Dillard act by majority with respect to voting and dispositive power over these shares.